spinzbass/BM-fork-LOFISWAGGA/docs/README.md

     <li>Allowing you to use the eyedropper on the template image, provided the colors are correct</li>
     <li>...and more!</li>
   </ul>
   If you like this userscript, please ⭐ the repository!
+For more information and updates, visit the <a href="https://bluemarble.camilledaguin.fr/" target="_blank" rel="noopener noreferrer">official Blue Marble website</a>.
 If you wish to contribute to Blue Marble, check out the <a href="https://github.com/SwingTheVine/Wplace-BlueMarble/blob/main/docs/CONTRIBUTING.md" target="_blank" rel="noopener noreferrer">CONTRIBUTING.md</a> file in <code>docs/</code>.

   <img alt="Showcase image of Blue Marble template" src="./assets/Showcase1.png">